airpair/understanding-our-app-with-neo4j/post.md

 "We deploy version v111 of our application successfully, but cannot startup.
 Then we fix the build and do this again with version v112.
 Now it starts up and runs.
 A user connects, looks around, registers, logs in, explores, picks some items, checks out, pays.
 Another connects, starts exploring.
 We turn on a feature.
 One of the users searches.
 We turn off the feature.
 A new user connects."

-Let's execute the Cypher queries reflecting this scenario and see what graph we get in our Neo4j instance!<br> If you are just interested in the outcome check out [this graph](http://console.neo4j.org/?id=gqddar) and jump to the [review](#let-s-review-what-we-got).
+Let's execute the Cypher queries reflecting this scenario and see what graph we get in our Neo4j instance!<br> If you are just interested in the outcome check out the [review](#let-s-review-what-we-got).
 First the part where we deploy v111 of our app and get a STARTING_ERROR.
 ```
 //We point to the START_NODE in the start of the world